RissaC2/Console-Finances/README.md

 ## Description

 I will be creating code for analyzing the financial records of a company.
-I have usded Java script to create this data.
+I have used Java script to create this data.

 The data can be found in the counsole.